leeftk/Establishments/README.txt

 We came here for our freedom
 So best believe we getting that again
-I never promised loyalty to those I wouldn’t fight for them So why we still believe the we’lol be safe from the establishment establishment Thinking of the places that we could live in peace I know I Wanna be free and wanna live happily Yes I know
+I never promised loyalty to those I wouldn’t fight for them So why we still believe that we’d be safe from the establishment (establishment) Thinking of the places that we could live in peace I know I Wanna be free and wanna live happily Yes I know
 Know that the pursuit of happiness is an inalienable right